PtFEM/PtFEM.jl/README.md

 The package will be called PtFEM.jl when published on MetaData.jl, but for now I have always related them to Colorado School of Mines (being a mining engineer from Delft University myself :-), hence [CSoM.jl](https://github.com/goedman/CSoM.jl).
 When I refer to the book I use PtFEM, when I refer to the Julia package I use CSoM.

+The total set of programs in PtFEM will be published in 3 steps, 1) chapters 4-6,
+2) chapters 7-9 and 3) remaining chapters.

 To use the toolkit and run several test programs, start the [Julia](http://julialang.org) REPL and type:

 ```